Andrea-Tomatis/TPSIT/README.md

-# Repository contenenti gli esercizi per la materia tecnologia di progettazione di sistemi informatici e telecomunicazioni.
+### This repository contains the technologies for the design of computer systems and telecommunications exercises.
-# Andrea Tomatis
+Andrea Tomatis
-# A.S.
+A.S.
 20/21